GimelStudio/Gimel-Studio/README.md

 **Highlights**

-  * Thumbnail preview on each node showing the steps of the rendered image, with support for live preview updates
+  * Thumbnail preview on each node showing the steps of the rendered image
   * Fast node-based, non-destructive workflow (similar to Blender 3D)
   * 20+ nodes with a wide range of functionality
   * Node Graph featuring node deletion, duplication, selection, etc.